Codecademy/docs/content/cpp/concepts/math-functions/terms/asin/asin.md

 ---
-Title: "asin()"
+Title: 'asin()'
-Description: "Returns the inverse sine of the argument in radians."
+Description: 'Returns the inverse sine of the argument in radians.'
 Subjects:
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Functions"
+  - 'Functions'
-  - "Arithmetic"
+  - 'Arithmetic'
 CatalogContent:
-  - "learn-c-plus-plus"
+  - 'learn-c-plus-plus'
-  - "paths/computer-science"
+  - 'paths/computer-science'
 ---

 Returns the inverse sine of the argument in radians.